 - No WordPress Membership Plugin – Teachable doesn’t currently have a WordPress plugin.
 To use it on WordPress to create member areas, you’ll need to add links or use a sub-domain.

 - Expensive – Everything is included with Teachable.
 This makes it a more expensive membership solution than the other membership software on this list.

 The pricing for Teachable starts at $29 per month, billed every year.

-If you’re looking to create stunning online courses with a heap of personalization options and don’t mind the price tag, Teachable is a great choice.
+If you need to create stunning online courses with a heap of personalization options and don’t mind the price tag, Teachable is a great choice.

 - Free Plugin – The base plugin for s2Member is free to use.
-While the free version is limited in terms of functionality it’s a good place to start with building your subscription site.
+While the free version has limited functionality, it’s an excellent place to start with building your subscription site.

-- Drip Content – Pre-schedule the release of premium content to paid members of your site and implement them with the use of WordPress shortcodes.
+- Drip Content – Pre-schedule premium content to paid members of your site and put it in place using WordPress shortcodes.
 This is only available with the paid version.

 - Payment Gateway Options – With the free version of s2Member, you can use the PayPal payment gateway.
 Yet you’ll need the paid version to use Stripe and Authorize.net.